levalleyjack/slugtistics/README.md

 ## Roadmap

 - [x] Add search capabilities
-- [ ] Add CORS
-- [ ] Deploy it on AWS
+- [x] Deploy it on AWS
-- [ ] Add a button to change values to percentages
+- [x] Add a button to change values to percentages
 - [ ] fix the UI (it looks terrible right now)
-- [ ] write a python script to merge all of the quarter spreadsheets together
+- [x] write a python script to merge all of the quarter spreadsheets together
-- [ ] get the term button to work
+- [x] get the term button to work
+- [ ] Stop the flickering when having selected an instructor and changing the class

 <p align="right">(<a href="#readme-top">back to top</a>)</p>